mdn/browsercompat/doc.md

 # To Do

+* Add spec models
+* Add user models
-* Add attribute and link reference to docs
+* Add translations back to main repr
-* Convert specs to attribute with links and caching
 * Power Queries - for example, feature by slug
+* Add examples of tables, updating
-* Add browsers-history, browsers-versions-history, etc.
+* Add example of reverting